 - Frozen coil

-A frozen coil typically indicates an issue with the airflow, such as restrictions caused by filthy air filters or blocked return air ductwork.
-Frozen indoor coils could also be caused by low refrigerant.
+A frozen coil often indicates a problem with the airflow, such as restrictions caused by dirty air filters or obstructed return air ductwork.
+Frozen indoor coils could also be the result of low refrigerant.